Policy on Communication with Shareholders and Investors

 Increased Importance of CSR and ESG Information Disclosure

 Companies operating globally are significantly affected by changes in the natural environment, economic trends, technological innovation, and the social system of each country or region.
 Such changes include internet of things (IoT), artificial intelligence (AI), and other digital technologies and biotechnologies, as well as economic and geopolitical changes, drastic changes in demographics, such as decreasing birthrate and aging population in developed countries and increasing population in emerging countries, as well as changes in the global environment.
-We recognize it is important to promote the disclosure both of financial information and sustainability and environmental, social, and governance (ESG) information in the same way for our stakeholders to understand the opportunities and risks that are associated with such changes the company is facing.
+We recognize it is important to disclose both financial information and sustainability and environmental, social, and governance (ESG) information in the same way for our stakeholders to understand the opportunities and risks that are associated with such changes the company is facing.

-Following the guidelines on non-financial reporting in Europe, many other countries and regions require disclosure on initiatives for the environment pertaining to the impact on climate change, for society pertaining to human rights and diversity initiatives, and for governance pertaining to anti-corruption and bribery prevention efforts.
+Following the guidelines on sustainability reporting in Europe, many other countries and regions require disclosure on initiatives for the environment pertaining to the impact on climate change, for society pertaining to human rights and diversity initiatives, and for governance pertaining to anti-corruption and bribery prevention efforts.
 Since the reliability of numerical information on such initiatives is also required, the importance of ensuring reliability is also increasing.
 As ESG disclosures may be used for investment decision-making, the reliability of such information disclosed by a company should be reviewed by an independent third party.
 This is becoming an important criteria in ESG management.

 Daiichi Sankyo Group of Companies Initiatives

 As the Company Corporate Conduct Charter declares “fair disclosure of information and constructive dialogue with stakeholders” in Article 3, we also promote proactive, effective, and fair disclosure of sustainability and ESG information.
 We have been receiving third party assurance for our major social data since FY2018 and major environmental data since FY2019, respectively, with regards to data collection, calculation, and disclosure.
-The Group will continue to strive to ensure its reliability and improve the quality and quantity of data disclosed.
+The Daiichi Sankyo Group will continue to strive to ensure its reliability and improve the quality and quantity of data disclosed.

 ESG Data